OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/config-control-node-with-bgp.rst

 Before you begin, ensure that the following tasks are completed:

--  The Tungsten Fabric Controller base system image has been installed on all servers.
+-  The OpenSDN Controller base system image has been installed on all servers.

 -  The role-based services have been assigned and provisioned.

--  IP connectivity has been verified between all nodes of the Tungsten Fabric Controller.
+-  IP connectivity has been verified between all nodes of the OpenSDN Controller.

--  You have access to Tungsten Fabric Web User Interface (WebUI).
-You can access the user interface at **http://``nn.nn.nn.nn``:8143**, where **``nn.nn.nn.nn``** is the IP address of the configuration node server that is running the TF service.
+-  You have access to OpenSDN Web User Interface (WebUI).
+You can access the user interface at **http://``nn.nn.nn.nn``:8143**, where **``nn.nn.nn.nn``** is the IP address of the configuration node server that is running the OpenSDN service.

 These topics provide instructions to configure the Control Node with BGP.

-Configuring the Control Node from Tungsten Fabric WebUI
+Configuring the Control Node from OpenSDN WebUI
 -------------------------------------------------------

 To configure BGP peering in the control node:

-1. From the Tungsten Fabric Controller module control node (**http://``nn.nn.nn.nn``:8143**), select :menuselection:`Configure > Infrastructure > BGP Routers`.
+1. From the OpenSDN Controller module control node (**http://``nn.nn.nn.nn``:8143**), select :menuselection:`Configure > Infrastructure > BGP Routers`.

    |Figure 1: Configure> Infrastructure > BGP Routers|